How to recover from a Google penalty

 - Automatically generated content.

 In order to recover from this type of penalty, you’ll need to analyze the anchor text on your website.
 This will consist of finding an application that can create a backlink report for your website.
 Examine the overview of your website following the application's analysis, and look for targeted keyword variations, URLs that stand alone and so on.

 Bear in mind that Penguin looks for websites that have anchor texts which contain only match keywords.
 Make sure to look at the backlinks page of the analysis and identify the source of the anchor text.
 If the backlinks happen to come from referring websites, which is generally the case, get in touch with them and request to have the backlink removed.

 Recovering from a Panda penalty

-Poor content, long wait times and terrible site navigation comes across as careless, and thus, people will likely refuse to interact with your company or product.
-Look for duplicate or low quality content across your pages, using Webmaster tools to find ways to improve.
+Poor content, long wait times and terrible site navigation come across as careless, and thus, people will likely refuse to interact with your company or product.
+Look for duplicate or low-quality content across your pages, using Webmaster tools to find ways to improve.
 If the website's content itself isn’t performing well, have you considered hiring someone to take care of it instead?

 Dial 1 844 410-1112 to speak with one of our customer service representatives

 GET 3 FREE QUOTES